Daveiano/weewx-wdc/readme.md

 `stat_tile_observations` Define which observations should be shown in the stat tiles (at the top of each page).

+@todo: UPDATE
 `diagram_tile_observations` Define which observations to show as diagrams.
 This can include definitions for combined diagrams.
-Combined diagrams (like Temperature and Dew point or Windchill and Heat index) need to be defined in the `[[diagram_tile_combined_obervations]]` section like this:
+Combined diagrams (like Temperature and Dew point or Windchill and Heat index) need to be defined in the `[[diagram_tile_combined_observations]]` section like this:

 For a combined diagram of Temperature and Dew point: